Happy Anniversary (unreleased Hindi film)

 Happy Anniversary is a Bollywood comedy film produced by Gaurang Doshi and directed by Prahlad Kakkar.
 The film is a romantic drama which was to be released in 2016.
-The film has Abhishek Bachchan in lead playing Aishwarya Rai Bachchan's husband, deals with marital issues with Sunny Deol, Jackie Shroff, Ajay Devgn, Bobby Deol, Sunil Shetty, Sanjay Kapoor, Arbaaz Khan, Manisha Koirala, Sushmita Sen, Rani Mukerji, Tabu Hashmi, Zayed Khan, Kareena Kapoor Khan and Shahid Kapoor in lead roles.
+The film has Abhishek Bachchan in lead playing Aishwarya Rai Bachchan's husband, deals with marital issues with Mithun Chakraborty, Sunny Deol, Jackie Shroff, Ajay Devgn, Bobby Deol, Sunil Shetty, Sanjay Kapoor, Arbaaz Khan, Manisha Koirala, Sushmita Sen, Rani Mukerji, Tabu Hashmi, Zayed Khan, Kareena Kapoor Khan and Shahid Kapoor in lead roles.